vitalets/playwright-bdd/README.md

 });
 ```

-In TypeScript you should import `World` from `playwright-bdd` for propper typing:
+In TypeScript you should import `World` from `playwright-bdd` for proper typing:
 ```ts
 import { Given, When, Then } from '@cucumber/cucumber';
 import { World } from 'playwright-bdd';